18F/gcp-appengine-template/DEVSECOPS.md

 ![diagram of a CircleCI workflow](https://github.com/18F/gcp-appengine-template/raw/master/workflow.png)

 Currently, our project uses Google App Engine to deploy apps which use Google Cloud SQL and KMS.
 It also stores the terraform state in an encrypted Cloud Storage bucket.
+All Google App Engine apps are deployed on instances that automatically are scaled up according to load, and are automatically updated weekly with patched images by GCP, and are only exposed to the world by GCP-supplied load balancers which ensure that services are accessed by https.

 ## App